-- 4. Follow the directions in this wizard to completely remove Tenable Nessus Network Monitor. - 5.
-Select Yes to remove the Tenable Nessus Network Monitor program and all its files, folders, and features from the system.
+- 4. Follow the directions in this wizard to completely remove Tenable Network Monitor. - 5.
+Select Yes to remove the Tenable Network Monitor program and all its files, folders, and features from the system.

-Select No to remove only the Tenable Nessus Network Monitor program.
+Select No to remove only the Tenable Network Monitor program.
 All user-created files and relevant file folders remain on the system.

 - 6. Restart your machine to complete the removal. - 7.
-Follow the same instructions to remove Npcap if there are no other applications that use Npcap (for example, Tenable Nessus Agents for Windows).
+Follow the same instructions to remove WinPcap.

-Remove Tenable Nessus Network Monitor from macOS
+Remove Tenable Network Monitor from macOS

-To remove Tenable Nessus Network Monitor from macOS:
+To remove Tenable Network Monitor from macOS:

-- 1. Stop Tenable Nessus Network Monitor. - 2.
+- 1. Stop Tenable Network Monitor. - 2.
 Delete the following directories (including subdirectories) and files with either sudo root or root privileges using the command line: